-Based on evidence from overseas social prescribing initiatives where pilot programs have been successful, the first of its kind launched in Australia in 2017 for injured workers.
-Now, Plus Social is available on the Gold Coast.
+Based on evidence from overseas social prescribing initiatives where pilot programs have been successful, a first of its kind program was launched in Australia in 2017: Plus Social® for injured workers.
+Now, Plus Social is also available on the Gold Coast and is tailored to support people whose lives are significantly impacted by mental ill-health.
 It is funded by the Gold Coast Primary Health Network and will link patients with non-medical sources of support within the community.
 The program aims to address the social and health gaps those with severe mental illness may experience.

 The following is a summary of four key pieces of evidence which support the use of social prescribing and an additional selection of eight other relevant references.
 The majority of currently available evidence comes out of the UK.

 This review looked at 86 UK social prescribing schemes and found that just over 40% of these programs had been formally evaluated.
 The review found evidence that social prescribing delivers the following benefits for participants and that these are especially pronounced for marginalised groups: enhanced self-esteem and confidence, a greater sense of control and empowerment, improved mental wellbeing and mood, reduced social isolation and loneliness, improved motivation and the acquisition of new skills.
 It also found social prescribing reduces the number of visits to primary and secondary care services, including GPs.

 Thomson, L.J., Camic, P.M. & Chatterjee, H.J.
 (2015).
 Social Prescribing: A review of community referral schemes.
 London: University College London https://repository.canterbury.ac.uk/download/b4200c5d0d0b31dfd441b8efedffae2865b13569e44cb4a662898a3ed20c1092/3729872/Social_Prescribing_Review_2015.pdf